phil-ho/mastermind/README.md

 npm run test
 ```

-# Wishlist
+# Wishlist 🌈
+1. Sharing the results with other people
+1. automatically focus on the current guess
+1. feature: option to make game easier by only allowing unique numbers in the secret code (no duplicates)
 1. hide keyboard when not `isPlaying`
-1. capture keyboard input
+1. capture keyboard input for PC keyboard players
-1. feature: option to make game easier by only allowing unique numbers in the secret code (no duplicates)
-1. automatically focus on the current guess